Skip to main content

 } from "@yume-chan/adb-credential-web";

 Or, an IndexedDB storage can also be used.
-Note that since TangoWebAuthnPrfSource can't run in Web Workers, so using IndexedDB storage doesn't have any big benefits.
+Note that since TangoWebAuthnPrfSource can't run in Web Workers, so using it doesn't have any big benefits.

 import {